 Hempseed oil is often referred to as “hemp oil,” and it’s harvested by cold-pressing hemp seeds.
-Hemp oil is often unrefined.
-It’s a clear green oil and can have a nutty flavor that is often confused with cannabidiol oil.
+Hemp oil is often an unrefined, clear green oil and can have a nutty flavor that is often confused with cannabidiol oil.

 Hempseed oil is made from the hemp seed itself and usually doesn’t contain any THC (tetrahydrocannabinol), the psychoactive component, although this seems to be widely disputed.
 According to 2017 research, CBD oil may also have very low and insignificant levels of THC.

-Hemp oil has numerous health benefits, including those that improve skin health.
-It’s so beneficial for skin health thanks to its nourishing vitamins and moisturizing qualities.
+There are numerous health benefits, including those that improve skin health thanks to its nourishing vitamins and moisturizing qualities.

 There are a number of skin care benefits that you can get from using hempseed oil, either topically or by consuming it.